 Happy is a tiny town located in the state of Texas.
 With a population of 603 people and just one neighborhood, Happy is the 915th largest community in Texas.

-When you are in Happy, you'll notice that it is more blue-collar than most other communities in America.
-45.21% of Happy’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Happy is a blue-collar town, with 45.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Happy is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Happy who work in maintenance occupations (13.79%), teaching (10.73%), and office and administrative support (6.51%).

 Happy is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Happy’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.